-At least 18 dead and dozens injured as tornadoes tear across South and Midwest
+At least 21 dead and dozens injured as tornadoes tear across South and Midwest

 “Literally, in a matter of minutes, it went through the entire western portion of the city of Little Rock … It just came out of nowhere,” he said.

-Arkansas Governor Sarah Huckabee Sanders has declared a state of emergency and stated on Twitter, “We will spare no resource to assist with response and recovery efforts for Arkansans impacted.”
+Arkansas governor Sarah Huckabee Sanders declared a state of emergency and stated on Twitter, “We will spare no resource to assist with response and recovery efforts for Arkansans impacted.”

 Residents of Wynne described a city in disarray.